2023 Under-21 EURO qualifying guide

 Article body

-Qualifying for the 2023 UEFA European Under-21 Championship in Georgia and Romania has started with the groups running until June 2022 followed by play-offs that September.
+Qualifying for the 2023 UEFA European Under-21 Championship in Georgia and Romania is in progress with the groups running until June 2022 followed by play-offs that September.

 In all 53 teams compete for 14 places alongside co-hosts Georgia and Romania in June/July 2023.
 Some teams began their campaigns earlier this year but the first full set of games begins on Thursday with Germany, who claimed the 2021 title in June, among those launching their bids.